Nathalie Roy

-Nathalie Roy (born 8 May 1964) is a Canadian politician.
+Nathalie Roy MNA (born May 8, 1964) is a Canadian politician.
 She is a member of the National Assembly of Quebec for the riding of Montarville, first elected in the 2012 election.
-She is currently serving as the Ministry of Culture and Communications (Quebec).
+From 2018 to 2022 she served as minister of Culture and Communications.
 Prior to her election, Roy served as a journalist and news anchor with TVA Nouvelles.

-In August 2016, Roy came out as against Burkini and Hijab.
-Saying these are accessories of Radical Islam.
+In August 2016, Roy came out as against Burkini and Hijab, saying these are accessories of Radical Islam.